bee-browser/bee/bins/lalrgen/README.md

 adding the LR item to the closure item set.
 So, non-terminal variants never appear in the list of non-terminal symbols in [`LalrSpec`].

-## How does bee-lalrgen process [no LineTerminator here] restrictions in production rules?
+## How does lalrgen process [no LineTerminator here] restrictions in production rules?

 `[no LineTerminator here]` is a special notation in the ECMA-262 specification.
 It's used in a production rule in order to indicate that `LineTerminator` (and `LineTerminatorSequence`) tokens